andreabonvini/Notes/Neurosensory/NeurosensoryPart2.md

   ***Stimuli:***

   Usually through loud speaker, sometimes through headphones.
-Can be acoustic clicks or tone bursts "*Condensation*" and "*Rarefaction*" click with different polarity , alternating polarity allows reduction of CM & artifacts (CAP and SP are independent of stimulus phase) Time window circa $10\ ms$, can be increased to circa $20\ ms$ with low frequency stimuli.
+Can be acoustic clicks or tone bursts "*Condensation*" and "*Rarefaction*" click with different polarity , alternating polarity allows reduction of CM & artifacts (CAP and SP are independent of stimulus phase).
+Time window circa $10\ ms$, can be increased to circa $20\ ms$ with low frequency stimuli.